joeyjyyang/library-of-fundamentals/README.md

 ##### Chaos Cycles
 - Infinite looping of cycle which are shorter than the actual table size N, and can be produced by poor probing functions.
-- Most randomly selected probing sequences modulo N will produce a cycle shorter than the table size.
+- Most randomly selected probing sequences mod N will produce a cycle shorter than the table size.
 	- This method becomes problematic when trying to insert a key-value pair and all buckets on the cycle are occupied, resulting in an infinite loop.
 	- i.e. in a table of size 12 where the indexes 0, 4, and 8 are occupied and the probing function infinitely cycles between these filled indexes.
 - Note that Separate Chaining does not suffer from Chaos Cycles.